-Indicted VW exec seeking release on bail over US objection
+Judge denies bail for indicted Volkswagen executive

-MIAMI (AP) — A high-ranking Volkswagen AG executive indicted in the company’s U.S. emissions scandal is seeking release on bail over the objections of federal prosecutors.
+MIAMI (AP) — A Volkswagen AG executive indicted in the company’s U.S. emissions scandal who was arrested in Miami while on vacation was denied release on bail Thursday by a judge who found it was too likely he would flee home to Germany.

-A detention hearing for 48-year-old Oliver Schmidt is scheduled Thursday in Miami, where he was arrested on a visit to the U.S. from Germany.
-Five other Volkswagen executives have also been charged in an indictment released Wednesday in Detroit.
+Federal prosecutors urged the judge to order Oliver Schmidt, 48, held without bail until trial.
+They said if Schmidt were to return to Germany, there would be no way for the U.S. to extradite him because he is a German citizen.

-Prosecutors say Schmidt should remain jailed until the case is resolved because he might flee to Germany.
-Schmidt’s lawyers insist he would remain in the U.S. if released.
+U.S. Magistrate Judge William Turnoff agreed, noting that Schmidt faces potentially a long prison sentence — the maximum combined penalty for his conspiracy and fraud charges is 169 years — and that the U.S. case against him appears strong.

 Most Read Stories